 The One Design Hack Every Renter Should Know About

-Even if you’re only living their temporarily, this small change will make your rental feel more like home.
+Even if you're only living there temporarily, this small change will make your rental feel more like home.

 You know what they say about death and taxes?
 Well, in 2018, I think it's safe to say you can add renting an apartment to that list.
 Homes are a big investment most people have to save up for years to afford, and with more and more young adults moving to new cities for jobs instead of staying close to home, ending up as a renter is nearly unavoidable at this point.